CNN Tonight: As a transitional replacement for Cuomo Prime Time (2021–2023)

 In January 2023, it was announced that Camerota and Coates would host the 10 and 11 p.m. hours of CNN Tonight respectively.
 On February 3, 2023, CNN began to air Overtime, the post-show segment of HBO's Real Time with Bill Maher, as part of the 11:00 p.m. hour of CNN Tonight on Friday nights.
+On February 28, the 9:00 p.m.
+CNN Tonight was replaced by an anthology of various special reports, town halls, and interviews under the blanket branding CNN Primetime.
+By March 2023, Coates had been quietly dropped from the 11:00 p.m. hour, thus extending Camerota's program to two hours.
+Coates would then be named CNN's chief legal analyst in May 2023.